ttsvetko/HTML5-Desktop-Notifications/README.md

 First, ensure that notifications are allowed to be displayed by calling <em>notify.permissionLevel()</em>.

 ### Step 2
-If returned value is equal to <em>notify.PERMISSION_DEFAULT</em>, then call <em>notify.requestPermission()</em> to ask user to grand permissions for displaying notifications.
+If returned value is equal to <em>notify.PERMISSION_DEFAULT</em>, then call <em>notify.requestPermission()</em> to ask user to grand permissions for displaying notifications. <br/>
-If returned value is equal to <em>notify.PERMISSION_GRANTED</em>, permissions are granted and can display notifications.
+If returned value is equal to <em>notify.PERMISSION_GRANTED</em>, permissions are granted and can display notifications.<br/>
-If returned value is equal to <em>notify.PERMISSION_DENIED</em> - displaying notifications is not allowed.
-Calling <em>notify.requestPermission()</em> will not ask user for permission.
-Instead, user should allow notifications or remove current domain from the list of notifications setting in browser's setting page.
+If returned value is equal to <em>notify.PERMISSION_DENIED</em> - notifications are denied.
+Instead, user should allow notifications or remove current domain from the list of notifications setting into browser's setting page.

 ### Step 3
 Create notifications by calling <em>notify.createNotification()</em>.
 Notification title, notification body and notification icon are required parameters.
-Calling em>notify.createNotification()</em> returns a notification object that has one method for now - close() - used to close manually the notificaiton.
+Calling <em>notify.createNotification()</em> returns am notification object that has one method - close() - used to close manually the notificaiton.

 <a href="#html5-desktop-notifications">top</a>